This gets asked a LOT... below are some of the more common suggestions for things you may want to bring:

 Sure, but you will need to be sure your lodging allows animals.
 Fontana allows dogs but you'll have to pay a $150 pet fee when you check in.
 Keep your dog on a leash and be careful around kids and especially other dogs.

 MATG was started a very long time ago by a group of people who share a love of the world's most popular roadster, the Mazda Miata or MX-5.
-It was started in 1996 and occurred at Tapoco Lodge every year until Tapoco Lodge closed in 2009.
-Starting in 2010, it was moved to Fontana Village where it continues today.
-July 2016 we celebrated the 20th Anniversary of Miatas at the Gap!
+It was started in 1997 and occurred at Tapoco Lodge every year until Tapoco Lodge closed in 2009.
+That year it was moved to Fontana Village where it continues today.
+In August 2021 we are celebrating the 25th Anniversary of Miatas at the Gap!

 Officially, Miatas at the Gap happens the first FULL weekend of August each summer.
 FULL weekend means Friday through Sunday are all days in August.
 As the event has grown in popularity over the years, some runs are now scheduled on Thursday, so unofficially, MATG runs the last full Thurs - Sunday long weekend of August every year.

-List your event in a new thread in the Events forum.
+Contact one of the admins of the page or find us on the Facebook page.
 Be sure to let people know when to meet, when you plan to leave, the route you are planning to take and whether it's meant for anyone, or a "Spirited" run that may be more suited for experienced and aggressive drivers.

 See the Lodging area of the website for info on area motels, resorts and campgrounds.
 We have a block of reserved rooms and cabins at a discounted rate in Fontana Village, so be sure to check with them for availability.
 Other motels in the area may also offer discounts for MATG attendees.
 Most importantly though, please be sure to get your reservations in early, as the popular lodgings fill up quickly.
 Often people reserve their rooms for the next MATG before they even leave the current MATG.